Breaton History, Family Crest & Coats of Arms

 The surname Breaton was first found in South Northamptonshire at Bradden, a village that dates back to the Domesday Book of 1086 when it was first listed as Bradene.
 Literally the place name means "broad valley," from the Old English words "brad" + "denu."
 The parish church is dedicated to St Michael and was built in the 13th century.

 Early History of the Breaton family

-Another 187 words (13 lines of text) are included under the topic Early Breaton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Breaton research.
+Another 94 words (7 lines of text) are included under the topic Early Breaton History in all our PDF Extended History products and printed products wherever possible.

 Breaton Spelling Variations

 During the era when a person's name, tribe and posterity was one of his most important possessions, many different spellings were found in the archives examined.
 Breaton occurred in many references, and spelling variations of the name found included Braden, Braddene, Bradens, Braiding, McBradden and many more.

 Early Notables of the Breaton family (pre 1700)